themeselection/sneat-bootstrap-html-laravel-admin-template-free/README.md

 We use GitHub issues as support tickets to manage Item support.

-1. In order to raise the GitHub issue, you must have a github account.
-[Raise a Issue](https://github.com/themeselection/sneat-html-laravel-admin-template-free/issues)
+1. In order to raise the GitHub issue, you must have a GitHub account.
+[Raise an Issue](https://github.com/themeselection/sneat-html-laravel-admin-template-free/issues)

 ## License ©